natalianorori/HealthDataSharingIsCaring/README.md

 If you want to keep up to date with the repo, please consider subscribing to issues you consider interesting.

-Email Natalia at natalianorori@gmail.com or tweet at [ @natalianorori ] ( https://twitter.com/natalianorori ) if you have any questions, would like to chat, or replicate the session in your community or institution.
+Email Natalia at natalianorori@gmail.com or tweet at [@natalianorori](https://twitter.com/natalianorori). if you have any questions, would like to chat, or replicate the session in your community or institution.

 "Health Data Sharing is Caring" was co-facillitated by Stefano Vrizzi and Natalia Norori.
 All the materials in this repository are licensed CC-BY 4.0